portavice/bladestrap/README.md

 ```

 Note that the content of the form field becomes the label.
 This allows to include icons etc.
-If you don't want this, don't pass any content:
+If you don't want to add a label, don't pass any content:
 ```HTML
 <x-bs::form.field name="my_field_name" type="text" value="My value"/>
 ```